dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 The new lineup of media streaming devices continues to impress every year.
 With more features like 4K, voice control, and HDR added into physically smaller devices, I feel like I can constantly upgrade my old TV at a cheap price.
 Indeed, my 2015 Vizio TV is more useful with a Roku Streaming Stick+ so I no longer have to browse through a slow, ancient web interface.

 <div class="box">
-	<p><i>Though media streaming devices are capable of impressive feats, I’ve found thxat the best TV watching experience lies with a high-end smart TV like the LG OLED series.
+	<p><i>Though media streaming devices are capable of impressive feats, I’ve found that the best TV watching experience lies with a high-end smart TV like the LG OLED series.
 The gyroscopic remote controls make it as easy as possible for anyone to pick up a remote and intuitively browse through the TV’s wide selection of apps.
 The LG OLED TVs are really impressive, if you can afford it.
 See the <a href="{{ 'smart-tv.html' | absolute_url }}">Smart TV Section</a> to learn more.</i></p>
 </div>